VeritasOS/netbackup-api-code-samples/recipes/python/backup-restore/README.md

-# NetBackup VMware agentless single and group VM backup and restore APIs code samples
+# NetBackup backup and restore APIs code samples of VMware agentless single and group VM and Microsoft SQL Server

 ## Executing the scripts: